Back to the blog

 Conclusion: A Nuanced Reality

-✔ For Casual Play: All gambits remain viable weapons
+✔ Casual Play: All gambits are still useful weapons

-The AI era hasn’t killed gambits – it’s simply made us smarter about which ones to play.
-As GM Judit Polgar notes: “The best gambits weren’t refuted; they were waiting for computers to understand them.”
+The AI dawn hasn’t slain gambits — it’s just taught us how to be better about them.
+As GM Judit Polgar wrote: “The best gambits were not refuted; they were simply waiting for the computers to discover them.”

 Do you have questions about online classes?